The 4 Best Prenatal Vitamins for a Healthy Pregnancy

 Choosing a prenatal vitamin is an important step in supporting your baby's health and yours, too.

-If you have any questions about taking a prenatal vitamin or specific questions about what is in your supplement, have a conversation with your physician to ensure you are taking what is best for you and taking into account any special circumstances you might have.
+If you have any questions about taking a prenatal vitamin or specific questions about what is in your supplement, talk with your doctor to make sure you're taking what is best for you and taking into account any special circumstances you might have.